sirkubax/couchbase-server-ansible/linux/README.md

 ## Notes

+0. The project is confirmed to function with the following software versions:
+ * Ansible version 1.4.3
+1. The project uses CentOS 6.4 as the default since this is a supported platform listed on the Couchbase Server package downloads page.
-1. Review the different operating system tuning changes in the following files to adjust or add your own:
+2. Review the different operating system tuning changes in the following files to adjust or add your own:
    * `roles/bootstrap/common/templates/etc_rc.local.j2`
    * `roles/bootstrap/common/templates/iptables.j2`